ExtendScript/extendscript-modules/docs/Dev-Environment.md

 > To make things even easier you can install [virtualenv-auto-activate.sh](https://gist.github.com/GitBruno/f384e39ec9c54cf4c203e73fb40b224f) so the virtual environment is automatically started when entering the folder.

+## .gitignore your .venv

+We don't want to commit our virtual environment to git.
+Therefore to finbish it off we need to add the `.venv` folder to our global ignore file.
+Feel free to fork my [.gitignore_global](https://github.com/GitBruno/.gitignore_global).

 ## Setup using Docker

 [Download](https://store.docker.com/) and install Docker if you have not allready and pull the official [docker-node](https://github.com/nodejs/docker-node).
 The git has some great documentation but if you're after a nicer read  check the write-up from [Azat Mardan](https://webapplog.com/node-docker/).